The Bankrate promise

 One of the best ways to make money on sports betting is to bet on the house – by investing in it!

 Sports betting is rapidly growing in popularity.
-More than half of U.S. states have legalized it, and 6 more were actively working on legislation to legalize it as of January 2022, according to the American Gaming Association.
-Plus, the industry is expected to grow revenues five-fold in the coming years – from $2.1 billion in 2021 to $10.1 billion in 2028, according to Gabelli Securities.
+Well over half of U.S. states have legalized it, and 4 more were actively working on legislation to legalize it as of January 2024, according to the American Gaming Association.
+Industry revenues were up 46.6 percent in the first 11 months of 2023, reaching $9.2 billion, according to the AGA.
+Americans wagered more than $106 billion on sports through the end of November in 2023. .

-The Super Bowl, scheduled for February 13, could set gambling records if last year’s game is any indication.
-More than 23 million Americans were expected to bet $4.3 billion on the 2021 game, according to the AGA, and more states have legalized it since then.
+The Super Bowl, scheduled for February 11, is expected to set gambling records.
+More than 67 million Americans are expected to bet $23.1 billion on the 2024 game, according to the AGA.

 Here are five ways you can get in the game to invest in the hot sports betting market.